to Santa or not to Santa

 I had always felt a closeness to my pioneer roots, and I endeavoured not only to be grateful for their sacrifice and hard work and efforts,

 but to do many of the same things they had done well.
 We planted a garden as President Kimball instructed.
 Every year.
 No matter where we lived.
-When in Calmar we bought our fresh milk and eggs from the farm.
+While living in Calmar we bought our fresh milk and eggs from a local farm that I walked out to twice a week with an empty gallon jar, walking home with a much heavier full jar.
 We made our own yogurt, cottage cheese, ice cream and butter.
-We bought our honey from the local beekeeper.
+We bought our honey from the local beekeeper just outta town.
 We bought our wheat from a local farmer and ground our own flour.
 I made our bread.
 I learned how to make soap, and made our own.
 Not everyone in our circle of friends and family saw things the way we did.
-I admit we raised plenty of eyebrows and even our own grandmothers shook their heads.
+I admit we raised plenty of eyebrows and even our own grandmothers shook their heads (at how far we had regressed in our thinking).
 They had no desire to do things the way they used to do them, and couldn’t see why anyone else would. lol

 As in pioneer days it requires a fair amount of learning, but thankfully now, education can be as close as the click of a mouse.
 If we’re fortunate we may find others of like mind who will share their experience with us, and we can round out our education with hands on instruction and of course, personal experience.